 - Slowly repeat between 3 and 10 times.

-The method which we call 4-7-8 Breathing also requires you to be sitting down or lying comfortably.
+The method which we call “4-7-8 breathing” also requires you to be sitting or lying down comfortably.
 Here are the steps you need to follow:

 - Hold your breath for 7 seconds.

 - Breathe out for 8 seconds, as silently as you can manage.
 Once you reach a count of 8, you should have completely emptied your lungs of air.

 - Repeat as many times as you need, making sure to stick to the 4-7-8 pattern.

 This method is great for those looking for a relaxation breathing exercise that can be done comfortably while sitting.
 Its aim is not just to relax, but also to encourage the full use of your lung capacity.

 Beginners are advised to lie down, but after your first time, you should find these steps just as easy to complete this exercise while sitting:

 - Get into the belly breathing position, with your left hand on your stomach, and right hand over your chest.